-Anyone can develop heatstroke, but several factors place you at increased risk:
+Anyone can develop heatstroke, but several factors increase your risk:

-- Young or old age.
+- Age.
 Your ability to cope with extreme heat depends of the strength of your central nervous system.
-In the very young, the central nervous system is not fully developed and in adults over 65, the central nervous system begins to deteriorate, which makes your body less able to cope with changes in body temperature.
+In the very young, the central nervous system is not fully developed, and in adults over 65, the central nervous system begins to deteriorate, which makes your body less able to cope with changes in body temperature.
 Both age groups usually have difficulty remaining hydrated, which also increases risk.

 - A lack of air conditioning.
-Fans may make you feel better, but in sustained hot weather, air conditioning is the most effective way to cool down and lower humidity.
+Fans may make you feel better, but during sustained hot weather, air conditioning is the most effective way to cool down and lower humidity.

 Certain medications.
 Some medications affect your body's ability to stay hydrated and respond to heat.
 Be especially careful in hot weather if you take medications that narrow your blood vessels (vasoconstrictors), regulate your blood pressure by blocking adrenaline (beta blockers), rid your body of sodium and water (diuretics), or reduce psychiatric symptoms (antidepressants or antipsychotics).